Is Warsaw Safe at Night?

 Areas to Avoid

-While Warsaw is generally safe, there are some areas that tourists should exercise caution, especially during the late hours.
+Whilst Warsaw is generally a safe city, there are some areas that visitors are advised to be careful in, most especially at night.
 These areas include:

 Tips for Staying Safe in Warsaw